 Bio

-I am a third-year PhD student at UT Austin, where I am advised by Scott Aaronson and supported by an NSF Graduate Research Fellowship.
+I am a fourth-year PhD student at UT Austin, where I am advised by Scott Aaronson and supported by an NSF Graduate Research Fellowship.
 My research interests are in complexity theory and quantum information.
 Previously, I was an undergraduate studying EECS at UC Berkeley, where I was incredibly fortunate to be advised by Avishay Tal and Prasad Raghavendra.
 During the summer of 2023, I was an intern at Sandia National Laboratories mentored by Ojas Parekh.
 For more details, you can find my CV here.

 Research Overview